christinazhangstudio/student-art-society/README.md

 # Student Art Society at UTSA Official Website
 - - - -
 ## About
 The Student Art Society is a COLFA student organization at the University of Texas at San Antonio.
 This git repository contains the source code for the website; this is a Python web app, using the Flask framework, deployed on Heroku (for free).
-The url
+The url is currently: https://student-art-society.herokuapp.com/

 - - - -
 ## Prerequisities